holgerk/guzzle-replay/README.md

 </details>

-- This following file is generated on first recording and updated on following recordings.
+The following file is generated on first recording and updated on following recordings.
-- It contains all responses and requests that happen during the recording.
+(for this you need to create the middleware with record mode: `GuzzleReplay::create(GuzzleReplay::MODE_RECORD)`) It contains all responses and requests that happen during the recording.
-- The name of the file is composed of test class name, test method name and the suffix: "_guzzleRecording.php".
+The name of the file is composed of test class name, test method name and the suffix: "_guzzleRecording.php".
-- If you don't like to have the recordings in separate files you can opt-out (see: Recording to method and not to a file)
+If you don't like to have the recordings in separate files you can opt-out (see: Recording to method and not to a file)

 <details>